1. Sustainability TOP

 Quality

 To monitor the delivery quality and market quality of our business partners, we calculate a monthly evaluation score based on factors such as the number of defect occurrences, the number of defects, and the severity of defects.
 As a result, business partners whose evaluation scores and defect counts do not meet a certain standard are selected to be companies subject to management, and business partners whose evaluation scores meet a certain threshold but have defect counts exceeding a specific limit are selected as companies subject to observation, indicating a need for improvement in delivery quality.
 We strive to improve delivery quality through efforts such as holding monthly quality meetings.
-In FY2024, the quality of the deliveries improved and approximately 91% of our business partners attained the standard score of delivery quality evaluation.
-None of the business partners was determined to be a company subject to management by failing to attain a certain standard of quality evaluation.
+In fiscal 2025, the quality of the deliveries improved and approximately 90% of our business partners attained the standard delivery quality evaluation score.
+None of the business partners was determined to be a company subject to management by failing to meet the required delivery quality standard.
 However, some fell within the definition of a company subject to observation.
 We joined these business partners in their improvement activities and encouraged them to strive for better quality.

 In addition, we conduct an on-site audit of certain business partners when they undergo a triennial assessment for the renewal of a direct supply contract, to keep updated on their quality management structure operations.
-We conduct an on-site audit of our new business partners before starting business relationships with them and evaluate the effectiveness of their quality management structures to see if they meet requirements for trading with us.
+For our new business partners, we conduct an on-site audit before starting business relationships with them and evaluate the effectiveness of their quality management structures to see if they meet requirements for trading with us.

 BCP